OpenRA/OpenRA-Resources/README.md

-Django tools and applications to serve OpenRA Content Web Site
+Django tools and applications to serve OpenRA Resrouce Center